 When I work with couples and one of the partners get angry, I have witnessed the other partner say, “Calm down” or “You’re overreacting.”
 This tells the recipient that their feelings don’t matter and they are not acceptable.

 The goal here is not to change or fix your partner’s emotions but rather to sit on their anger iceberg with them.
 Communicate that you understand and accept their feelings.

 When you do this well, your partner’s anger will subside and the primary emotion will rise to the surface.
 Not to mention they will feel heard by you, which builds trust over time.

 Maybe you grew up in a family where anger wasn’t allowed, so when your partner expresses it, it feels paralyzing and you freeze.
 Or maybe you try to solve their anger for them because their anger scares you.
 Open yourself up to experience you and your partner’s full spectrum of emotions.

 Anger is often caused by an obstacle blocking a goal.
 For example, if your partner’s goal is to feel special on their birthday and their family member missing their special day makes them angry, identifying the obstacle will give you insight into why they’re angry.

 The bottom line is that people feel angry for a reason.
-It’s your job to understand and sit with them in it.
+It’s more productive to sit with them in it and explore.
 By doing so, you will not only help them to understand their anger, but create more connection and solutions.